By Kristin Sloane

 Next up in our SoTL Scholar Spotlight series is Upsorn Praphamontripong, an Assistant Professor in the Department of Computer Science within the School of Engineering and Applied Science.
 She joined the SoTL Scholars program in 2019 and, since completing the program, has disseminated her research at two international conferences.
 Read more about how Upsorn plans to continue sharing her findings with the SoTL community and using the knowledge and skills she gained to reflect on her teaching.

 Q: Why did you want to join the SoTL Scholars program?

-Q: For your SoTL project, what did you set out to learn about your students’ learning?
-What was your research question?
+Q: For your SoTL project, what were your research questions?
+What did you set out to learn about your students’ learning?

-Q: How do you plan to share your work with the SoTL community?
+Q: Do you have any future plans to continue sharing your work with the SoTL community?

-Q: How have your study findings informed your teaching?
+Q: How has the SoTL Scholars program and/or your study findings informed your teaching?

 Q: What does it mean to you to be a SoTL Scholar?

 A: It allows me to learn from and share with other scholars with similar interests in [different disciplines].
 It keeps me thinking and reflecting on my teaching and continuing to investigate approaches to improve students’ learning experience.

 For questions about the SoTL Scholars program, email Lindsay Wheeler at firstname.lastname@example.org.
 For questions about the SoTL Scholar Spotlight series or if you're a SoTL Scholar alumni who would like to be featured, email Kristin Sloane at email@example.com.